actions-runner-controller/charts/README.md

 You can then run `helm search repo actions-runner-controller-charts` to see the charts.

-See each charts README.md for usage details for each specific chart
+See each charts README.md for usage details for each specific chart.

 ## Contributing

-See [CONTRIBUTING](CONTRIBUTING.md) for how to contribute to the source code
+See [CONTRIBUTING](CONTRIBUTING.md) for how to contribute to the source code.

 ## License
 [Apache 2.0 License](LICENSE)